 2. Clean, Inspect, Repair and Store Outdoor Furniture

-For slipcovers, hammocks, and cushions, wash, dry, fold, and store these items in a dry place.
-You can also take it to your nearest dry cleaners for a quick cleaning.
-Outdoor cushions and fabrics are breeding grounds for mold and mildew so it’s a must to clean it well before storing.
+For slipcovers, hammocks, and cushions, wash, dry, fold, and store them in a dry place.
+You can also take it to your nearest dry cleaners for quick cleaning.
+Outdoor cushions and fabrics are breeding grounds for mold and mildew, so it’s a must to clean it thoroughly before storing.

-For other furniture that is beyond repair, this may just be the best time to score some great discounts on new outdoor furniture.
+For other furniture beyond repair, this may be the best time to score some great discounts on new outdoor furniture.